What is this statement about?

 In compiling this statement, Royal Voluntary Service has considered the General Data Protection Regulation and the Privacy and Electronic Communication Regulations.

-If you are involved with the NHS Volunteer Responder Scheme, follow the links below to find out more information about the way we collect, use, share and store information about you relating to that Scheme:
+If you are involved with the Volunteer Responder Scheme, follow the links below to find out more information about the way we collect, use, share and store information about you relating to that Scheme:

 Who are we, how you can contact us and other useful contacts?